Ninnat/ninnat.github.io/README.md

 [Carl Boettiger](http://carlboettiger.info)'s and [David Ketcheson](http://davidketcheson.info)'s websites.
 Please feel free to fork it for your own use.
 The instruction to install dependencies and modify the source code can be found on Xiaodong Qi's [website](http://i2000s.github.io/README.html).
 On Windows, you can follow the instruction on [this site](http://jekyll-windows.juthilo.com/1-ruby-and-devkit/) to install Ruby and Jekyll.
 I have not been able to install the `gsl` plugin on Windows and, as a result, can't compile the blog locally on my computer.
-I will leave the trouble of dealing with that in the future.
+But I will leave the trouble of dealing with that in the future.

-I use popup footnotes to improve the readability, made possible by [Bigfoot](http://www.bigfootjs.com/).
+I use popup footnotes to improve readability, made possible by [Bigfoot](http://www.bigfootjs.com/).
 Just put the javascript file to, say, `/assets/js`  and call it with
 ```
 <script type="text/javascript" src="/assets/js/bigfoot.js"></script>
 <script type="text/javascript">